purvi194/purvi194.github.io/README.md

 ## Website Performance Optimization portfolio project

-* Changes made to improve the pagespeed of index.html
+Changes made to improve the pagespeed of index.html:-
-1. shifted css at the end of the html doc.
+* shifted css at the end of the html doc.
-2. used async for script tag.
+* used async for script tag.
-3. inlined a js file.
+* inlined a js file.
-4. used optimized images.
+* used optimized images.
+* minified css.

-* Changes made to increase fps and pizza resizing
+Changes made to increase fps and pizza resizing:-
-1. css shifted to last in pizza.html
+* css shifted to last in pizza.html
-2. using optimized images
+* using optimized images
-3. using getElementsByCLassName instead of querySelector wherever required.
+* using getElementsByCLassName instead of querySelector wherever required.
-4. reducing the number of calclations.
+* reducing the number of calclations.
+* minifed css and js.

+Instructions:-
+* Open index.html
+* Select a project to know more
+* go to pizzeria.
+* select your favorite pizza!!!